Foreign Driving Licence holders in Ireland?

 - Pass your driving test

-Only when you pass your, can you apply for a full Irish driving licence.
+Only when you've passed you're, can you apply for a full Irish driving licence.
 You must also hold a Learner Permit for six months before applying for your test.
 If you are a holder of a current full driving licence in the same category from another country for more than six months you are exempt from this requirement, provided that you have completed EDT (Essential Driver Training) and you hand in your original driving licence and a letter of entitlement from the relevant licensing authority in your country.